pytorch/tutorials/intermediate_source/torchserve_with_ipex_2.rst

 The timeline graph can be expanded to see op-level profiling results.
 The duration of *aten::conv2d* decreased from 16.401 ms to 6.392 ms - 2.6x speedup.

-In this section, we've demonstrated that JeMalloc can give better performance than the default PyTorch memory allocator, PTMalloc, with efficient thread-local caches improving Back End Bound.
+In this section, we have demonstrated that JeMalloc can give better performance than the default PyTorch memory allocator, PTMalloc, with efficient thread-local caches improving Back-End-Bound.

 Intel® Extension for PyTorch*
 =============================